ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 *GraphHopper* is a fast and memory efficient routing engine written in Java.
 It has built in support for different weighting strategies (e.g. fastest and shortest path routing), turn restrictions (based on OSM meta data), turn costs and most important the ability to specify custom routing profiles.
 As public transit has quite different traffic rules we created a specialized *bus profile*.

-The quality of the results are compared with the original GraphHopper Map Matching library (*GHMM*) and [*pfaedle*](https://github.com/ad-freiburg/pfaedle) a similar tool developed by the chair of Algorithms and Data Structures at the university of Freiburg.
+The quality of the results are compared with the original GraphHopper Map Matching library (*GHMM*) and [*pfaedle*](https://github.com/ad-freiburg/pfaedle) a similar tool developed by the chair of Algorithms and Data Structures at the University of Freiburg.

+The source code of TransitRouter is available on [GitHub](https://github.com/fleigm/TransitRouter).

 # Approach